 Today is the second post in a 2 part series on doing full bust adjustments on patterns without any darts.
-For the first post, we covered a quick and dirty ‘cheater’ method that works well for small full bust adjustments.
+For the first post, we covered a quick and dirty ‘pivot and slide’ method that works well for small full bust adjustments.
 Today, we will be covering how to do a proper slash and spread full bust adjustment, even when the pattern does not have any darts.

 This post is part of a sewalong for the Blackwood Cardigan.
 You can grab your copy of the Blackwood here.

 Do you need a full bust adjustment?
 The first thing we need to do is measure our high bust and our full bust.
 To measure the high bust, place the tape around your back, under your armpits, and across your chest ABOVE your breasts.
-To get your full bust, measure your bust at the nipples as you would normally do.
+To get your full bust, measure your bust across the fullest part of your chest.

 If the difference between the two measurements is more than 2”, you are a good candidate for a full bust adjustment (FBA).
 The process can seem daunting, but trust me, learning how to do a FBA can be a total game changer for your sewing practice.
 You will be amazed at how much better things fit!